estatewatch/estatewatch/content/saveourestates.md

 1. Despite best intentions, replacement 'affordable' housing invariably ends up in a loss of social rented housing and/or its substitution for market-related rents.

-2. Schemes are routinely delayed, subject to value engineering or landbanking by developers.
+2. Schemes are routinely delayed and subject to value engineering or landbanking by developers.
 Housing waiting lists are impacted and long-standing communities suffer uncertainty, disruption and displacement.

 3. Structurally sound homes are needlessly demolished and replaced, creating a significant uneccessary carbon impact both from demolition and the construction of replacement housing, which further exacerbates climate change.